kevinkaske/jquery-textify-fields/README.md

 Each input field that is blank and has this plugin assigned to it through the jQuery selector will be editable when clicked.

 ## Usage
+0. Download and reference the JavaScript and CSS files manually in your HTML
 1. Add class and placeholder attribute to each field you want to be Edit on Click.
 Example: `<input name="first_name" type="text" calss="clicktoedit" placeholder="First Name">`
 2. Call plugin through jQuery selector.
 Example:
 ```javascript